GavinKader/LLMs-Strategic-Reasoning/README.md

 'Figures and estimates' contains all estimations and figures after running previous code files

-'Human Subject Data Analysis and Distribution tests' contains all analysis related to human subjects from [A,B,C]
+'Human Subject Data Analysis and Distribution tests' contains all analysis related to human subjects from [A,B,C,D,E,F]